Shah Mahmood Qureshi asks UN to launch probe into situation in Kashmir, says threat of 'genocide' looming over state - Firstpost

 "I shudder to use the word genocide here, but I must", Qureshi said, while calling upon the UN body to take action.

+He claimed that shops and hospitals in the region were running out of supplies and the political leadership of Kashmir had been placed under house arrest or imprisoned.

+He alleged that India's actions violated multiple international human rights instruments that it was a party to and reiterated that India's unilateral decision to revoke Article 370 on August 5 was illegal under international law.

-Speaking to reporters after addressing the United Nations rights forum, Qureshi said that he saw “no possibility of a bilateral engagement with India” and also urged the United Nations Security Council to take action.
+Speaking to reporters after addressing the United Nations rights forum, Qureshi said that he saw “no possibility of a bilateral engagement with India” and also urged the UNSC to take action.

 His statement came a day after UN high commissioner for human rights Michelle Bachelet expressed "deep concern" over the impact of restrictions in Kashmir, and asked India to ease the current lockdowns to ensure people's access to basic services.